SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 TS=
 (
     (
+        ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$"
+        OR "female$"
-        ("female$" OR "*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "sister$" OR "mother$" OR "wife" OR "wives" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "girlfriend$" OR "maternity" OR "maternal" OR "lesbian*" OR "sexual* and gender" OR "glass ceiling*" OR (("gender*" OR "transgender*" OR "transperson*" OR "non-binary") NEAR/5 ("*parit*" OR "*equal*" OR "*equi*" OR "*balanc*" OR "divide*" OR "gap*"))
+        OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR  OR "girlfriend$"
+        OR "pregnan*" OR "maternity" OR "maternal"
+        OR "lesbian*" OR "sexual* and gender" OR "glass ceiling*" OR (("gender*" OR "transgender*" OR "transperson*" OR "non-binary") NEAR/5 ("*parit*" OR "*equal*" OR "*equi*" OR "*balanc*" OR "divide*" OR "gap*"))
         )